Jarvis Jones: 2015

 Jones played in 15 games, all starts, for the team during the 2015 season, totaling fifteen solo tackles, fourteen tackle assists, two sacks, three pass breakups, one interception, and one forced fumble.

 2016

 On May 2, 2016, the Steelers declined the fifth-year option on Jones, making him a free agent after the 2016 season.
 He played in 14 games, had 42 combined tackles, 29 solo tackles, 13 tackle assists, 1 sack, 3 pass breakups, 1 interception, and 2 forced fumbles.

 In week 10, after the Steelers 35-30 loss to the Cowboys, he was replaced by James Harrison in the starting lineup for Week 11 against the Cleveland Browns.

-Jones has recorded 6 sacks throughout his career with the Steelers.
-However, he has struggled to develop into an effective pass rusher and live up to expectations as a first-round draft pick.
-He has been labeled as a “bust” by fans and other media outlets following his performance with the team.
+Jones recorded 6 sacks throughout his career with the Steelers.
+However, he struggled to develop into an effective pass rusher and live up to expectations as a first-round draft pick.
+He has been labeled as a "bust" by fans and other media outlets following his performance with the team.
 The selection of Jones has been labeled as the Steelers worst draft pick by Pro Football Focus dating back to 2006.